Designations Congruent with Things: Chapter 17

 “I feel like you’re being a little melodramatic about this,” Newt says, “but myeahh, I don’t really want to die of insomnia either.”

-“So,” Hermann says, tapping the tablet in front of Newt.
+“So.”
+Hermann taps the tablet in front of Newt.
 “Read.”

-Newt looks at the tablet and then shuts his overly abused eyes, cognizant of exactly how little he actually wants todo the thing he’s about to suggest.
+Newt looks at the tablet, then shuts his overly abused eyes, cognizant of exactly how little he actually wants to do the thing he’s about to suggest.
 The problem is, though, that Hermann has been harassing him into a semblance of a normal schedule for days now, and it just doesn’t feel right to make the guy work any harder to do it than he already has.

-“You read,” Newt says, sliding the tablet back toward Hermann.
+“You read.”
+Newt slides the tablet back to Hermann.
 “I’ll make dinner.”

 It’s the best solution, because his brain is a little too apt to fly off the handle at every fourth interesting word and just stop reading, plus his eyestrain has been maxed out for days now.

-So, during the preparation of uninspired pasta, Hermann gets through the ephemera at the front of Neuron, which he chooses to read, probably because of its sober badassery.
-They eat while Hermann complains about functional-MRI as a technique using Newt’s own borrowed skepticism while Newt defends it in a half-hearted way out of some kind of instinct for conflict that Hermann calls him on and Newt entirely denies, mainly to keep things interesting.
-It takes the span of two back-to-back papers on neural plasticity for Newt to clean the kitchen, which is far, far too long, but he’s tired; he’s not the most coordinated; and he’s also pretty sure that the reading’s going to stop when the kitchen cleaning does.
+So, during the preparation of uninspired pasta, Hermann gets through the ephemera at the front of Neuron, which he chooses to read probably because of its sober badassery.
+They eat while Hermann complains about fMRI as a technique using Newt’s own borrowed skepticism while Newt defends it in a half-hearted way out of an instinct for conflict that Hermann calls him on and Newt denies, mainly to keep things interesting.
+It takes the span of two back-to-back papers on neural plasticity for Newt to clean the kitchen, which is far, far too long, but he’s tired, he’s not the most coordinated, and he’s also pretty sure the reading will stop when the kitchen cleaning does.

 But Hermann doesn’t stop.